Inherited IRA Management Concepts That

 year values drop, yet many

-advisors and their clients remain unaware and don't adjust.
+advisers and their clients remain unaware and don't adjust.
 But it may be early

 enough to catch the mistake before it gets too serious to